Daniel-Pivonka/FaultInjector/README.md

 ### FaultInjector.py

-  -sf, --stateful       injector will run in stateful random mode
+  -sf, --stateful Injector will run in stateful random mode

   -sl NUMFAULTS, --stateless NUMFAULTS
-                        injector will run in stateless mode with specified number of faults
+                        Injector will run in stateless mode with the specified number of faults

   -ex EXCLUDE, --exclude EXCLUDE
-                        exclude a node by name in stateless mode (for the purpose of monitoring)
+                        Exclude a node by name in stateless mode (ex.for the purpose of monitoring)

   -tg TARGET, --target TARGET
-                        specific a node type that will be the target of stateless faults
+                        Specify a node type that will be the target of stateless faults

   -d FILEPATH, --deterministic FILEPATH
-                        injector will follow the list of tasks in the file specified
+                        Injector will execute the list of tasks in the file specified

   -t TIMELIMIT, --timelimit TIMELIMIT
-                        timelimit for injector to run (mins)
+                        Time limit for the injector to run (mins)

   -ft FAULT_TIME, --fault_time FAULT_TIME
-                        amount of time faults are active for (mins)
+                        The amount of time faults are active (mins)

   -rt RECOVERY_TIME, --recovery_time RECOVERY_TIME
-                        amount of time to give faults to recover (mins)
+                        The amount of time faults are given to recover (mins)

   -v VARIABILITY, --variability VARIABILITY
-                        range of time that can be added to fault time and recovery time (mins)
+                        A range of time that may be added to fault time (mins)

 ### Classes: